natmayak/fuck_coronavirus/README.md

 # fuck_coronavirus
 Fuck_coronavirus is a telegram bot that helps you not to screw up your hygiene in these turbulent covid times.
-The bot is essentially ironic and sometimes even strict to make sure you do what it tells you.
+The bot is essentially ironic and sometimes strict to make sure you do what it tells you.

 ### Reminders
 You'll get basic reminders every 20 minutes to wash your hands and do other important things for your health.
 ### Pharmacies
 The bot also helps you find the nearest pharmacies around you.
-Share your location with the bot and it will send you back the names of the 3 closest pharmacies with links to Yandex.Maps.
+Share your location with the bot and it will send you the names of the 3 closest pharmacies linked to Yandex.Maps.

 <img src= "https://user-images.githubusercontent.com/61066838/83327190-c0a97280-a282-11ea-9db4-d0ba6d9160f7.jpg" width = "260" height = "466" >